ARIA-VALUSPA/Flipper/README.md

 When integrating it into a project, the user needs to take care of the input (filling a datastructure called the 'Information State'), writing the templates, and creating classes that perform the output specified in the templates.

-Detailed instructions on how to incorporate Flipper into a project will follow shortly.
-In the mean time, look into the examples-folder.

 Mark ter Maat
 mark.termaat+flipper@gmail.com
 Human Media Interaction